Personal Development

 PD at DGS: striving to develop Healthy, Empowered and Highly Employable Individuals

-The PD curriculum covers Careers, Employability, Option Choices, Relationships, Physical and Mental Health, Money Management, Safety (including Online), Substances, British Values, Democracy, Rights and Responsibilities and current affairs.
-Students will develop their knowledge about these important life topics.
-They will improve their understanding of where, and resilience to, seek help and information if they are ever confused or struggling.
+The PD curriculum covers; Careers, Employability, Option Choices, Relationships and Sex, Physical and Mental Health, Personal Finance, Friendship, Safety (including Online), Substances, British Values, Democracy, Identity, Rights and Responsibilities and current affairs.
+Students will develop their knowledge about these important life topics, including managing risk.
+They will improve their understanding of when and where to seek reliable help and information.
 They will become empowered to stand up for what they know is right and to become more actively involved in their communities and in our democracy.

 PD lessons are enhanced and built upon through assemblies, drop-down-days, the use of reputable guest speakers and organisations and provision of opportunities such as Work Experience.